hjhuney/An-Intro-to-Scala/README.md

 ## VS Code for Scala

 We'll use the command prompt for our early exercises, but we'll eventually need a code editor.
-I recommend VS Code and I'll walk you through how to download.
+I recommend VS Code and I'll walk you through how to download it.

 You are obviously free to use other options, such as Atom or Sublime, as well.
-Alternatively, if you want to use a full IDE, IntelliJ is a good choice and there is a [Scala plug-in](https://plugins.jetbrains.com/plugin/1347-scala) for it.
+Alternatively, if you want to use a full IDE, [IntelliJ](https://www.jetbrains.com/idea/) is a good choice and there is a [Scala plug-in](https://plugins.jetbrains.com/plugin/1347-scala) for it.

-If you want to use VS Code and do not have it yet, download it here.
+If you want to use VS Code and do not have it yet, download it [here](https://code.visualstudio.com/).

 Once you have VS Code on your computer, launch it.
 On the left hand side of the screen, you should see some icons.
 One of these icons is a square of sorts.
 If you hover it, it should say "Extensions."
 Click on that.